-The financial assets at FVTOCI reserve relates to revaluation of the equity investment per Note 11.
+The financial assets at FVTOCI reserve relates to revaluation of the equity investment, refer to Note 11.
 The equity investment was reacquired from Geneva Capital Limited (formerly Pacific Rise Limited) during the year ending 31 March 2017 for a cost of \$2.7m.
-The financial assets at FVTOCI reserve represents the difference between the cost acquired from Geneva Capital Limited (formerly Pacific Rise Limited) and the fair value at reporting date of \$3.68m (2019: \$3.62m).
+The financial assets at FVTOCI reserve represents the difference between the initial cost, distributions received during the year and the fair value at reporting date of \$0.2m (2020: 3.68m).